ZenoNing/Zeno_Deep_Learning_Notes/2024/Issues_and_ideas.md

 a great many of parameters; requirement of large amounts of training data; slow convergence process,

-remarkable scaling properties under increasing model size, training compute and data
+remarkable scaling properties under increasing model size, training compute and data; efficiently handle dependencies across larger distances (which denotes global feature in inpainting tasks)

 **Diffusion Models:**

+The backbone paper: Scalable Diffusion Models with Transformers

 *The knowledge of Classifier-free guidance*